dtauraso/Front-End-1/README.md

 Setup
 ---

-tech installed using yarn add
-*   axios
-*   react
-*   react-dom
-*   react-router-dom
-*   formik
-*   react-redux
-*   redux
-*   yup
-*   styled-components
-*   less

-Programs used to make the app
+The following libraries were used for this webpage application:

 *   Visual Studio Code
+*   Axios
+*   React
+*   React-dom
+*   React-router-dom
+*   Formik
+*   React-redux
+*   Redux
+*   Yup
+*   Styled-components
+*   Less